I applied for a Bounce Back Loan – here’s how Bounce Back Loans might help your business too!

 - That’s waaaay lower than interest on normal commercial loans, credit cards and overdrafts.

-- Loans last for six years – but crucially, you can pay money back sooner without getting whacked with early repayment charges
+- Loans were due to last for six years, but this was extended to 10 years – and crucially, you can pay money back sooner without getting whacked with early repayment charges

 - You don’t have to put up any security